Daanish2709g/MockAI/README.md

   >  Since the major issue comes with the PyQt5 packages used in `demo_toolbox.py` not compatible with M1 chips, were one to attempt on training models with the M1 chip, either that person can forgo `demo_toolbox.py`, or one can try the `web.py` in the project.

 ##### 1.2.1 Install `PyQt5`, with [ref](https://stackoverflow.com/a/68038451/20455983) here.
-  * Create and open a Rosetta Terminal, with [ref](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) here.
+  * Create and open a Rosetta Terminal
   * Use system Python to create a virtual environment for the project
     ```
     /usr/bin/python3 -m venv /PathToMockingBird/venv